maciti/maciti.github.io/_posts/2017-11-05-Set-up-your-Continuos-Integration-Locally.markdown

 When the installation is completed a Tentacle windows service will be running..listening for incoming requests from the Octopus server.

-Now we leave the staging machine and we go back to the point where we create our first deployment target ***
+Now we leave the staging machine and we go back to the point where we were creating our first deployment target <b>***</b>

 ![octopus installation]({{ site.url }}/assets/Octopus/fourth.JPG)